hashicorp/terraform-provider-hcp/docs/guides/vault-admin-token.md

 # Create a new Vault cluster and an admin token

 Once you have an HVN, HCP Vault enables you to quickly deploy a Vault Enterprise cluster in AWS across a variety of environments while offloading the operations burden to the SRE experts at HashiCorp.
 The cluster's admin token grants its bearer administrator access to the Vault cluster.
-It expires after 6 hours.
+This admin token is valid for six hours.
+On subsequent reads after creation, the resource will check if the admin token is close to expiration or expired and automatically refresh as needed.

 ```terraform
 resource "hcp_vault_cluster" "example_vault_cluster" {